w3c/distributed-tracing-wg/README.md

 This repository is associated with the [Distributed Tracing Working Group](https://www.w3.org/2018/distributed-tracing/).
-It is used to work on group charter and processes.
-As well as hold meeting notes.
+It is used to work on the group's charter and processes, and as an archive of meeting notes.

 This is why you should join this [working group](WELCOME.md).